-The amount of food wasted around the world is predicted to rise by a third before the year 2030.
+Worldwide food waste is predicted to rise by a third before the year 2030.

-A report by the Boston Consulting Group (BCG) anticipates that, if left unchecked, 2030 will see a total of 2.1 billion tons of food wasted—in stark contrast with the UN’s goals of cutting food waste in half by the same year.
+A report by the Boston Consulting Group (BCG) anticipates that, if left unchecked, 2030 will see a total of 2.1 billion tons of food wasted — in stark contrast to the UN’s goal to cut food waste in half by the same year.

-According to the USDA, between 30 and 40 percent of the national food supply is wasted every year.
-In 2010, this corresponded to approximately 133 billion pounds and $161 billion worth of food.
+According to the USDA, between 30 and 40 percent of the U.S.’s national food supply is wasted annually.
+In 2010, this corresponded to approximately 133 billion pounds ($161 billion worth) of food.

 In the UK, the Waste & Resources Action Programme (WRAP) estimates annual waste to be around 9.5 million tonnes.
-Globally, approximately 1.6 billion tons of food—one-third of all produced food, worth around $1.2 trillion—goes to waste every single year.
+Globally, one-third of all produced food — 1.6 billion tons worth around $1.2 trillion — goes to waste every single year.

 Why Is Food Waste Important?

 Despite one-third of produced food going to waste, people around the world do not have access to adequate healthy food.
 The impact of excessive food waste is far-reaching, but this contrast with global food insecurity is particularly shocking.

-Unused food also wastes the land, water, energy, and other resources required for production.
-Approximately 25 percent of all freshwater is used to grow food that is produced then discarded.
-In the U.S., growing food that goes to waste uses up to 19 percent of fertilizer, 18 percent of cropland, and 21 percent of landfill volume.
+Discarding usable food also wastes the land, water, energy, and other resources required for production.
+Approximately 25 percent of all freshwater is used to grow food that is later discarded.
+In the U.S. alone, growing food that goes to waste uses up to 19 percent of fertilizer, 18 percent of cropland, and 21 percent of landfill volume.

-Food that ends up in landfills is a significant source of carbon emissions via methane.
-While the combination of growing and transporting the enormous quantity of food that remains uneaten emits equivalent pollution to 39 million passenger vehicles.
+The food that ends up in landfills is also a significant source of carbon emissions via methane, while the combination of growing and transporting food that will remain uneaten emits the equivalent pollution to 39 million passenger vehicles every year.

-The cost of food waste is both economical and environmental, impacting operational costs and prices within the agriculture sector as well as placing unnecessary stress on the planet.
-The FAO estimates that food waste and loss is responsible for around 8 percent of greenhouse gas emissions.
+Overall, the cost of food waste is both economical and environmental, impacting operational costs and prices within the agriculture sector and placing unnecessary stress on the planet.

-The global food system—and the production of animal-derived foods, in particular—is a leading contributor to climate change.
-This means that cutting out avoidable food waste could be a significant and relatively actionable way of slowing climate change.
+The global food system — and the production of animal-derived foods, in particular — is a leading contributor to climate change.
+But this means that cutting out avoidable food waste could be a significant and relatively actionable way of slowing its impact.

 As the food demands of a growing world population increase, the ongoing and predicted effects of climate change will further endanger global food security.
 So what can we do about it?